SethRobertson/GitBestPractices/index.md

 your project and don't complain about user's tactical uses of private branches.

+I also implore managers who may be thinking of making specific workflow rules by fiat to remember that not all projects are identical, and rules that work on one project may not work on another.
+People who blather on about continuous integration, rolling deployment, and entirely independent feature changes that you can pick and choose between independently are absolutely correct, *for their project!*
+However, there are many projects and features which are much more complicated and may take longer than a particular sprint/unit-of-time and require multiple people to complete and have complex interdependencies with other features.
+It is not a sign of stupidity but rather of complexity and, just perhaps, brilliant developers, who can keep it all straight.
+It can also led to a market advantages since you can deploy a differentiating feature which your competitors cannot in a short timeframe.

 ### Branch workflows

 Answering the following questions helps you choose a branch workflow:

 * Where do important phases of development occur?
 * How can you identify (and backport) groups of related change?
+* Do you have work which often needs to be updated in multiple distinct long-lived branches?
 * What happens when emergency patches are required?
 * What should a branch for a particular purpose (including user-tactical) be named?
+* What is the lifecycle of a branch?

 See the following references for more information on branch workflows.